 The diamond, which has been aptly named “The Premiere Blue Diamond,” has been graded by the GIA as Internally Flawless in clarity.
 According to Sotheby’s, it is the largest fancy vivid blue to have ever been graded by the laboratory.

 The fact that it has been cut to be a round brilliant further intensifies its rarity because fancy colored diamonds are rarely round cut because of the waste factor of diamond rough that is involved.
 (Photo to the left, courtesy of Rapaport)

-According to Rapaport, Quek Chin Yeow, the deputy chairman of Sotheby’s in Asia, indicated that “Sotheby’s has been entrusted with many important blue diamonds and holds the current per carat price record for fancy vivid blue diamond at auction with the sale of a 6.01-carat fancy vivid blue diamond for $1,686,505 per carat in Hong Kong in October 2011.”
+According to Rapaport, Quek Chin Yeow, the deputy chairman of Sotheby’s in Asia, indicated that “Sotheby’s has been entrusted with many important blue diamonds and holds the current per-carat price record for a fancy vivid blue diamond at auction with the sale of a 6.01-carat fancy vivid blue diamond for $1,686,505 per carat in Hong Kong in October 2011.”

 The Premier Blue diamond will be previewed across Asia as well as in Geneva, London, New York and Doha before the auction.
 For those of us with a passion for fancy colored diamonds, who can’t afford the price of admission to a Sotheby’s Diamond Auctions, it can be fun to peruse the Inventory of Fancy Colored Diamonds at James Allen.

 By the way, if you’re wondering what the most expensive fancy colored diamond is at James Allen, it’s this 6.09 carat, SI-1 clarity, Radiant Cut Diamond, which is currently selling for a little more than $331K.